What do soap bubbles and butterflies have in common?

-Category: Environment Hits: 3A unique butterfly breeding experiment gave researchers an opportunity to study the physical and genetic changes underlying the evolution of structural color, responsible for butterflies' iridescent purples, blues and greens.
-Using helium ion microscopy, the scientists discovered that a 75% increase in thickness of the chitin lamina of wing scales turned iridescent gold to shiny blue.
+Category: Climate Hits: 0A unique butterfly breeding experiment gave researchers an opportunity to study the physical and genetic changes underlying the evolution of structural color, responsible for butterflies' iridescent purples, blues and greens.
+Using helium ion microscopy, the scientists discovered that a 75 percent increase in thickness of the chitin lamina of wing scales turned iridescent gold to shiny blue.
 They showed that knocking out a gene called optix achieves the same result: a bluer Common Buckeye.

 Read more https://www.sciencedaily.com/releases/2020/04/200408151231.htm